xcycharles/Stock_Strategy/README.md

-# Stock_Strategy
+# My_Stock_Momemtum_Strategy
 This trading strategy is based on the momentum paper published by AQR in the 1990's.
-I used tushare as the datasource and pyalgotrade as the backtesting platform.
 The strategy file needs to run with modified pyalgotrade source code.
 Request to xcy9999@hotmail.com if needed.
+I used "Tushare" as my datasource and pyalgotrade as the backtesting platform.
+After washing the raw financial data, I grouped daily k bars to monthly k bars for this strategy, which was devised to pick the three best performing stocks in one month with Outstanding_Share and EPS requirements to filter the entire stock population.
+Then hold the position from trading at market price in maximum volume for a month to measure the portfolio performance.
+Finally the PnL result turned out to be randomly distributed when running against year 2018-2019.

 # Notes:
 - Daily k bars are combined into monthly k bars